AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/developer/go-live.md

 * How to create headless content in AEM.
 * How to retrieve and update headless content in AEM.
 * How to go live with an AEM Headless project.
-* What do do after the go-live.
+* What to do after the go-live.

 You have either already launched your first AEM Headless project or now have all the knowledge you need to do so.
 Great job!

 ### Explore Single Page Applications {#explore-spa}

 The headless stores in AEM doesn't need to stop here, though.
-You might remember in the [Getting Started part of the journey](getting-started.md#integration-levels) we discussed briefly how AEM not only supports headless delivery and traditional full-stack models, but also can support hybrid models that combines the advantages of both.
+You might remember in the [Getting Started part of the journey](getting-started.md#integration-levels) we discussed briefly how AEM not only supports headless delivery and traditional full-stack models, but also can support hybrid models that combine the advantages of both.

 If this kind of flexibility is something you need for your project, continue on to the optional, additional part of the journey, [How to Create Single Page Applications (SPAs) with AEM.](create-spa.md)